GuenterQuast/picoDAQ/README.md

 The random nature of such processes and the need to keep read-out dead times low requires an input buffer and a buffer manager running as a background process.
-Data are provided via the buffer manager interface to several consumer processes to analyse, check or visualise data and analysis results.
+Data are provided via the buffer manager interface to several consumer processes to analyze, check or visualize data and analysis results.
 Such consumers may be obligatory ones,
 i. e. data acquisition pauses if all input buffers are full and an obligatory consumer is still busy processing.
 A second type of random